survos/survos/README.md

 Getting Started
 ---------------

-* Install Symfony 6.1+
+* Install Symfony ^7.3
-* Install webpack-encore, so that stimulus components work, and run yarn install

-A collection of bundles to faciliate rapid development of Symfony applications.
+A collection of bundles to facilitate rapid development of Symfony applications.

 You'll find all packages in [`/packages`](/packages) directory.
 Here is a brief overview (tip: click on the package name to see its `README` with more detailed features):